How to add bar charts & sparklines to tables

 Sparklines were developed by Edward Tufte in the early 1980s.
 Sparklines are very small line charts drawn without axes or coordinates.
 They are intended to be succinct, memorable, and located where they are discussed.
 They are especially good for showing change over time, and how a set of data got from point A to point B. In our example, the sparkline shows how the life expectancy changed each year starting with 1960 and ending with 2016.
 Sparklines do not have hover tooltip capability, and only visualize the start and end point (which is even optional).

 The first step in creating a sparkline column for your table is to upload data that can be represented using sparklines.
-In our example, each year from 1960 to 2016 is its own column of data.
+In our example, each year from 1960 to 2016 has its own column of data.
 The next step is on the Refine tab of the Visualize step.
 In order to create your sparkline, select a group of columns by clicking on the beginning column, holding shift, and then clicking on the last column.
 This will highlight everything in between.
 Once you have more than one selected, the button to "Turn selected columns into sparklines" will become available.
 Once you click the button, a column showing the sparklines will be added to your table.

 Now you have several sparkline settings choices.